 This means the engine automatically cuts as you come to a standstill and restarts when you apply the clutch.

 If you drive an older car, it’s wise to plan ahead rather than turning your engine on and off.

-A higher tax on diesel cars was introduced this year in an attempt to reduce nitrogen oxide (NOx).
-And in 2040 sales of new petrol and diesel cars will be banned.
+A higher tax on diesel cars was introduced in an attempt to reduce nitrogen oxide, and in 2030 sales of new petrol and diesel cars will be banned.

 It’s thought that speed humps also contribute to emissions, so new forms of traffic calming are now being considered.

-What else can you do?
+What should you do?